Skip to main content

 Decisions

-I decided not to use spaCy at this point because the Transformers model is doing a good job of finding characters.
+I decided not to use spaCy at this point because the Transformers model (dbmdz/bert-large-cased-finetuned-conll03-english) is doing a good job of finding characters and is easier to manage within a Docker container.

 Writing a good prompt is hard; it will take a lot of time to fine-tune things.
 At this point I can already tell that I need more relation types, or I need better accuracy with the existing ones.
 I will also need to include sentence positions to track the progression of character relationship development.